BetoFrega/poker-hands/README.md

 1. The application allows a user to assemble two poker hands, and compare them to each other.
 2. It then marks which of the two poker hands is the winning hand.

+## Features

+1. Assemble two poker hands by selecting cards from a deck.
+2. Compare the two hands and see which one is the winning hand.
+3. Ties are resolved by comparing the highest card in each hand.

+**Tip:** Both a light and dark version of the application are available.
+Try switching your browser's theme to see the app change!

 ## Getting Started

 To run the development server: